 Some alternative business financing companies, on the other hand, may be willing to work with you just one year (or even less) after a bankruptcy discharge.
-Your chances of approval will likely be much greater if you can provide collateral.
+Your chances of approval will likely be much higher if you can provide collateral.

 In summary, you should contact institutions about their bankruptcy policy before applying for financing.

 You can also build personal and business credit by obtaining business credit cards and keeping your credit utilization rate down.
-Yes, it’s entirely feasible to obtain business credit cards with a business bankruptcy on your record.
+Yes, it’s entirely feasible to get business credit cards with a business bankruptcy on your record.

 At first, obtaining financing after filing for bankruptcy may seem nearly impossible.
-But believe it or not, a myriad of previously bankrupt entrepreneurs have managed to secure the means to start new businesses or reignite their current businesses.
+But believe it or not, a myriad of previously bankrupt entrepreneurs have managed to secure the means to start new businesses or reignite their current companies.